pankajraundal/drupal-learnings/modules/custom_user/README.md

 Extra module needs to eanable
 ------------------------------------
-We have used jquery datepicker for Date of birth, following module needs to install with this module
+We have used jquery datepicker for Date of birth, following module needs to install with this module.
 - jquery_ui_datepicker

 Where to access form to add user